jianmozhe404/hand-on-RL-studying-note/README.md

-This is my code note when study book--hand on Reinforcement learning updating...
+This is my code note when study book--hand on Reinforcement learning.
+updating...